 These birds build relatively large nests, which are produced by both the male and female.
 The nest is produced from any materials which the birds can find, which will include man made waste products such as paper and plastic, which leads to a generally very scruffy looking nest.
 The female will produce 1 to 7 eggs which take 14 days to hatch out.

 Throughout its range this is a very common bird and is even rarely preyed upon by predators at night due to the very tight groups it roosts in.

 These birds are called Mouse Birds due to their habit of scurrying through the undergrowth.

 The Speckled mouse birds at Wingham Wildlife Park can be found in the tropical house.
-They share their exhibit with other several other bird species such as lorikeets (black winged, yellow backed chattering, goeldi and rainbow), finches, blue crowned pigeons and eclectus parrots.
-In the Spring and Summer this is a particularly beautiful indoor planted area where the free flying birds fly overhead.
+They share this exhibit with several other bird species such as lorikeets (black winged, yellow backed chattering, goeldi and rainbow), finches, blue crowned pigeons and eclectus parrots.
+In the Spring and Summer this is a particularly beautiful indoor planted area.